-Prerequisites: COMM 2293 and nine additional hours in speech or permission of School Dean sion of the School Dean
+Prerequisites: COMM 2293 and nine additional hours in speech or sion of the School Dean

 NOTE: May be repeated for a total of 6 hours credit with permis-

 Introduction to research methods in communication in the context of assisting with faculty research.
 Limited to campus-based work supervised by a member of the faculty engaged in active research.